gioblu/PJON/strategies/AnalogSampling/README.md

 **Medium:** Light |
 **Pins used:** 1 / 2

 `AnalogSampling` strategy or data link is designed to sample digital data using analog readings and can be used to communicate data wirelessly through light.
-It is able to use a single LED for both photo-emission and photo-reception phases enabling an half-duplex connection between two or more devices. `AnalogSampling` can operate wirelessly with a range of maximum 5 meters in ideal conditions using only a pair of LEDs (visible light, infrared or ultraviolet) or can be used along with single channel optic fiber cables enabling point-to-point bidirectional connection between two devices, that can also be branched using optical bidirectional splitters (PLC), enabling an extremely cheap electromagnetic interference free data link.
+It is able to use a single LED for both photo-emission and photo-reception phases enabling an half-duplex connection between two or more devices with a range of up to 5 meters; it can also be used with two pairs of any sort of tuned emitters and receivers enabling for example long range wireless laser communication. `AnalogSampling` can be used along with single channel optic fiber cables enabling a point-to-point bidirectional connection between two devices, that can also be branched in star configuration using optical bidirectional splitters (PLC).

-`AnalogSampling` can also be used with two pairs of any sort of tuned photo-emitters and photo-receivers enabling for example long range laser wireless communication.
-It was originally implemented it in the far 2011, here you can see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
+`AnalogSampling` was originally implemented it in the far 2011, here you can see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
 It has been recently debugged and updated to act as a PJON Strategy.
 Take a look at the [video introduction](https://www.youtube.com/watch?v=yIncPe8OPpg) for a brief showcase of its features.

 #### Compatibility
 - ATmega88/168/328 16MHz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)